 --------------------

-* For more information about what you can do to help contribute to ocean health, visit these websites below, which highlight a number of critical and simple tactics:
+* For more information about what you can do to help contribute to ocean health, visit these websites below, which highlight several effective and simple tactics:

 https://dipndive.com/blogs/stories/easy-things-you-can-do-to-save-the-ocean